 A single system, but with focused responsibilities.

-One of the biggest impacts of the ugc aicte new bill 2026 will be on the approval process for colleges.
+One of the most significant impacts of the ugc aicte new bill 2026 will be the transformation of the college approval and accreditation process.

 Changes in Approval Process:

-This will make it easier for institutions to:
+This could make it easier for colleges and universities to:

 The approval system will become simpler and more efficient.